code-ape/website/content/posts/ebpf_past_present_future.md

 tags = ["eBPF", "BPF", "Networking", "Linux", "Chronology"]

 summary = '''
-The Extended Berkley Packet Filter, or eBPF, has rapidly been adopted into a number of Linux kernel systems since its introduction into the Linux kernel in late 2014.
+The Extended Berkeley Packet Filter, or eBPF, has rapidly been adopted into a number of Linux kernel systems since its introduction into the Linux kernel in late 2014.
 Understanding eBPF, however, can be difficult as many try to explain it via a use of eBPF as opposed to its design.
 Indeed eBPF's name indicates that it is for packet filtering even though it now has uses which have nothing to do with networking.
 This article will walk through eBPF's past, present, and future to offer context on how eBPF came to be what it is and what it is likely to become as development on it continues.